mranthonysutton/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- _The DOM stands for Document Object Model.
+The DOM is an object representation of the HTML elements that are on the page.
+Also, it can be considered to be an Application Programming Interface (API).
+By using the DOM, we are able to add content, delete, and update / change content that appears on the page without changing the actual HTML in the file._

 2. What is an event?

+- _An event is something that happens to HTML elements.
+For example, a button was clicked, or the browser was resized is considered an event.
+We use events to watch for certain behaviors then we do something based upon that behavior._

 3. What is an event listener?

+- _While an event is something that happens to the HTML elements, the event listener is a method that you pass it to wait for that specific behavior.
+For example, when you 'click' on a button, you may console log something.
+When we 'resize' the window, we might want to change the background color._

 4. Why would we convert a NodeList into an Array?

+- _We would want to convert a NodeList into an array so we can use the array methods like .map() or .filter.
+With a NodeList, the only array method we can use is .forEach().
+If we convert the NodeList to an array it will essentially behave the same, but extend is functionality.
+We can convert the NodeArray to an array using Array.from()._

 5. What is a component?

+- _A component is a singular, modular piece of code that is re-usable that will normally contain HTML, CSS, and JavaScript.
+We use components to help us rewrite code and not have to repeat ourselves.
+Also, components are stand alone which means they can also run apart from depending on other blocks of code._

 ### Git Set up